adamsilver/fdpb/01-Register.md

 #### Inline validation

-When Javascript is available, we have an opportunity to provide feedback as the user types.
-The theory is that it's easier to fix errors as soon as they occur.
-The thing is, inline validation is problematic.
+Inline validation informs users whether what they type is valid as they type.
+The theory is that it’s easier to fix errors as soon as they occur instead of waiting until submission.
+The thing is, inline validation causes several problems:

 For entries that require a certain number of characters, the first keystroke will always constitute an invalid entry.
 This means users will be interrupted causing them to switch mental contexts—entering information and fixing it.